smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

 Every pointer declaration can include up to two `const` qualifications, one for the data pointed, another for the pointer itself.
 As a result of this allowance, four `const`ness permutations exist and each permutation has a corresponding declaration form.
-All four forms apply to variables, parameters, and return types.
+All four forms apply to variables, parameters, and function return types.
 However, two of the parameter declaration forms could be replaced by reference declarations, and the compiler ignores two of the forms of return type declarations.

-The declaration forms apply to pointers for non-array data and array data.
-There are two different ways to model the decay type of an array of pointers and the two means subtly differ in the effect of limitations pointer `const`ness.
+The declaration forms apply to pointers for non-array data as well as array data.
+There are two different ways to model the decay type of an array of pointers and the two means subtly differ in their effect.

 Although it is generally better to use references instead of pointers, and containers instead of traditional arrays, some situations do require the use of pointers and traditional arrays.
-Thus, it is important to fully understand `const` qualification of pointers and maximize safety.
-For example, for maximal safety, a function to process command-line arguments should treat the arguments as an array of char pointers and impose both data `const`ness and pointer `const`ness on the array parameter.
+Thus, it is important to fully understand `const` qualification of pointers so as to maximize safety.
+For example, for maximal safety, a function to process command-line arguments should treat the arguments as an array of `char` pointers and impose both data `const`ness and pointer `const`ness on the array parameter.

 {% include bookmark.html id="6" %}